CaioCCTI/lnc-team-m6A/README.md

 * [WSL](https://learn.microsoft.com/pt-br/windows/wsl/install) or [Ubuntu](https://ubuntu.com/download) machine
 * [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html#install-linux-silent)

+### Step 0: Find Long No Coding RNAs within literature

+The main objective of this tutorial is to help find DRACH motifs on long-no-coding RNAs related do SARS-CoV-2 infection.
+In order to do that, firstly, we recommend to search in the literature about genes that are LNC and seem to have significance on SARS-CoV-2 infection.

+For further curation it is recommended to download and install [Geneious](https://www.geneious.com/) in order to use the "map-to-reference" tool of your reads against the gene of interest.

 ### Step 1: Obtain genes

 In order to exemplify, firstly we will use the gene CAPN1 available on: [https://www.ncbi.nlm.nih.gov/gene/823](https://www.ncbi.nlm.nih.gov/gene/823)